These soft pumpkin pretzels are easily addictive. They are chewy and crisp on the outside.

-Stand mixer: Using a stand mixer with dough attachment, cut down on prep time.
+Stand mixer: Cut down on prep time using a stand mixer with a dough attachment.
 I mixed the dough with a wooden spoon to accelerate.

 Pastry board: A leveled surface to roll and shape the dough.
 You can use a regular shopping cart.

 Kitchen scale: This is needed for accurate dough rounds.